ghostlypi/RLabs/Lab 3/Lab3_F20_student.md

 1.a State the statistical research question for your analysis.

 > Insert answer here
-What linear impact does a woman's age have upon their muscle mass?
+Does a woman's age have a negative effect upon their muscle mass?

 1.b Name the response variable of interest and state the type (quantitative or qualitative).
 Always include your units!